matlab-deep-learning/llms-with-matlab/README.md

 ## Examples
 To learn how to use this in your workflows, see [Examples](/examples/).

-- [ExampleStreaming.mlx](/examples/ExampleStreaming.mlx): Learn to implement a simple chat that stream the response.
+- [ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx](/examples/ProcessGeneratedTextinRealTimebyUsingChatGPTinStreamingMode.mlx): Learn to implement a simple chat that stream the response.
-- [ExampleSummarization.mlx](/examples/ExampleSummarization.mlx): Learn to create concise summaries of long texts with ChatGPT.
+- [SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx](/examples/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx): Learn to create concise summaries of long texts with ChatGPT.
 (Requires Text Analytics Toolbox™)
-- [ExampleChatBot.mlx](/examples/ExampleChatBot.mlx): Build a conversational chatbot capable of handling various dialogue scenarios using ChatGPT.
+- [CreateSimpleChatBot.mlx](/examples/CreateSimpleChatBot.mlx): Build a conversational chatbot capable of handling various dialogue scenarios using ChatGPT.
 (Requires Text Analytics Toolbox)
-- [ExampleFunctionCalling.mlx](/examples/ExampleFunctionCalling.mlx): Learn how to create agents capable of executing MATLAB functions.
+- [AnalyzeScientificPapersUsingFunctionCalls.mlx](/examples/AnalyzeScientificPapersUsingFunctionCalls.mlx): Learn how to create agents capable of executing MATLAB functions.
 - [ExampleParallelFunctionCalls.mlx](/examples/ExampleParallelFunctionCalls.mlx): Learn how to take advantage of parallel function calling.
-- [ExampleRetrievalAugmentedGeneration.mlx](/examples/ExampleRetrievalAugmentedGeneration.mlx): Learn about retrieval augmented generation with a simple use case.
+- [RetrievalAugmentedGenerationUsingChatGPTandMATLAB.mlx](/examples/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.mlx): Learn about retrieval augmented generation with a simple use case.
 (Requires Text Analytics Toolbox™)
-- [ExampleGPT4Vision.mlx](/examples/ExampleGPT4Vision.mlx): Learn how to use GPT-4 Turbo with Vision to understand the content of an image.
+- [DescribeImagesUsingChatGPT.mlx](/examples/DescribeImagesUsingChatGPT.mlx): Learn how to use GPT-4 Turbo with Vision to understand the content of an image.
-- [ExampleJSONMode.mlx](/examples/ExampleJSONMode.mlx): Learn how to use JSON mode in chat completions
+- [AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx](/examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx): Learn how to use JSON mode in chat completions
-- [ExampleDALLE.mlx](/examples/ExampleDALLE.mlx): Learn how to generate images, create variations and edit the images.
+- [UsingDALLEToEditImages.mlx](/examples/UsingDALLEToEditImages.mlx): Learn how to generate images
+- [UsingDALLEToGenerateImages.mlx](/examples/UsingDALLEToGenerateImages.mlx): Create variations of images and editimages.

 ## License